dmx-systems/dmx-documentation/docs/user.rst

 Hiding multiple items
 ---------------------

-To hide several items at once select them by keeping the CTRL key pressed and drawing a rectangle around them or by clicking them with the CTRL key pressed.
+To hide several items at once select them by keeping the CTRL or SHIFT key pressed and drawing a rectangle around them or by clicking them with the CTRL or SHIFT key pressed.

 .. image:: _static/bulk-hide.png
     :width: 600